A degeneration formula of Donaldson-Thomas theory on local Calabi-Yau 4-folds: Recollection of expanded pairs and degenerations

-By construction, $\calA$ is a smooth Artin stack of dimension $0$, and $\calY$ is a smooth Artin stack of dimension $\dim Y$.
+$\calA$ is a smooth Artin stack of dimension $0$, and $\calY$ is a smooth Artin stack of dimension $\dim Y$.
 There is a representable, projective map whose composition with the projection to $\calA$ gives the family map

 which is flat and also representable.
 The universal relative divisor $\calD$ satisfies

 such that the restriction of $p$ to which coincides with the base change of $D \hookrightarrow Y$ over $\calA$.